buugun/buugun.github.io/_posts/2013-04-08-hello-jekyll.md

 ---
 {% include JB/setup %}

-I built a blog powered by wordpress[caijinlin's blog](http://caijinlin.tk).
+I built a blog powered by wordpress [caijinlin's blog](http://caijinlin.tk).

 but since knowing about the git,